What is Cryptocurrency?A guide to learning about cryptocurrency & how to get started safely buying, spending and making

 Cryptocurrency or digital currency such as Bitcoin is an encrypted medium of exchange based on blockchain technology used to regulate the generation of units or coins and verify the transfer of funds.
 It is a peer to peer payment system that is independent of any government or central bank.
 Bitcoin has been called the digital Gold as it can be used as a store of wealth and can also be used as a method of payment, currently beyond the restriction and confiscation of governments.
 Cryptocurrencies are located on the Blockchain which is a digital ledger of all transactions and holdings in all wallets, the blockchain is located on hundreds or thousands of computers worldwide and therefore cryptocurrency is not located in any specific country, it is everywhere and nowhere specifically.

-Cryptocurrency is a relatively new technology and as with all financial investments or speculations, you should not ‘risk’ more than you are prepared to lose, the total Cryptocurrency market cap is now approx. $198 billion which is still peanuts in the financial world and therefore prices are highly volatile.
+Cryptocurrency is a relatively new technology and as with all financial investments or speculations, you should not ‘risk’ more than you are prepared to lose, the total Cryptocurrency market cap is now approx. $300 billion which is still peanuts when compared to other financial markets and therefore prices are highly volatile.
 For perspective here are some approximate figures from between 2014 – 2016, Global stock markets market cap $77 Trillion, Global bonds market cap $100 Trillion, Global derivatives market cap $1.2 Quadrillion!
 Some say these markets are being manipulated by central banks and are due a massive correction and/or a total global financial crash, which is why I am moving some money into Cryptocurrency.
 Disclaimer